|Traverse to Geology Station 3||Orange Soil|

 144:27:28 Cernan: Okay.

 [Figure 7a ( 930k ) from the Apollo 17 Professional Paper shows the location of Station 3 in relation to Lara and the Scarp.
-Figure 6-108 ( 47k ) from USGS Professional Paper 1080 is a planimetric map of Station 3.]144:27:30 Schmitt: We can sample the rim materials of this crater.
+Figure 6-108 ( 47k ) from USGS Professional Paper 1080 is a planimetric map of Station 3.
+See, also, a detailed discussion of the Station 3 location based on Hasselblad images taken at the station and a high-resolution image from the Lunar Reconnaisance Orbiter.]144:27:30 Schmitt: We can sample the rim materials of this crater.
 (Pause) Bob, I'm at, let's say, the east-southeast rim of a, oh, 30-meter crater - in the light mantle, of course - up on the Scarp and maybe 300...(correcting himself) 200 meters from the rim of Lara in a northeast direction.

 144:28:08 Parker: Okay, I copy that.